clas12brescia/LTCCefficiency/classes_description.md

 some of our codes but not all.
 Care: by default (LTCC) this class requires the electron to be in FD but out of LTCC, while the possible additional test particle must be in.
 Modify this if you need them somewhere else.
-Care: the electron cuts presently require the transferred momentum not to be too beam-aligned.

 ```c++
 class Starting_Cutoffs {